 We recently established additional international subsidiaries and have opened additional offices in international markets to expand our international activities in Europe and the Pacific Rim region.
-The percentage of our revenues to customers located outside of the United States was 80% in fiscal 2003,

-79% in fiscal 2002 and 66% in fiscal 2001.
+The percentage of our revenues to customers located outside of the United States was 80% in fiscal 2003, 79% in fiscal 2002 and 66% in fiscal 2001.
 We may not be able to maintain or increase international market demand for our products.
 Our international operations are subject to a number of risks, including:

-- increased complexity and costs of managing international operations; - protectionist laws and business practices that favor local competition in some countries; - multiple, conflicting and changing laws, regulations and tax schemes; - · longer sales cycles; - greater difficulty in accounts receivable collection and longer collection periods; - high levels of distributor inventory subject to price protection and rights of return to us; - political and economic instability; - · greater difficulty in hiring qualified technical sales and applications engineers; and - · the need to have business and operations systems that can meet the need of our international business and structure.
+- increased complexity and costs of managing international operations, including our headquarters for non-U.S. operations in Singapore; - protectionist laws and business practices that favor local competition in some countries;

+• multiple, conflicting and changing laws, regulations and tax schemes;

+- longer sales cycles; - greater difficulty in accounts receivable collection and longer collection periods; - high levels of distributor inventory subject to price protection and rights of return to us; - political and economic instability; - greater difficulty in hiring qualified technical sales and applications engineers and administrative personnel; and - the need to have business and operations systems that can meet the need of our international business and structure.